AqwamCreates/DataPredict/docs/API/Solvers.md

 | [LevenbergMarquardt](Solvers/LevenbergMarquardt)          | Medium-High       | Medium                                | Very High                          |
 | [IterativelyReweighted](Solvers/IterativelyReweighted.md) | Medium            | Medium                                | Medium                             |

-\* Computational efficiency due to cache is only applicable to linear models like LinearRegression, SupportVectorRegression and SupportVectorMachine.
+\* Computational efficiency due to cache is only applicable to models that has linear expression.
+In other words, anything that depends on nested of functions as its input (and not on linear transformation itself) will not be cached like neural networks.